 And since the chickens stayed warm, they laid more eggs than they would if they were out in the cold.

-In the following article I want to share his system with you so you can recreate it on your own farm.
+In the following article I want to share his system with you so you can recreate it on your farm while raising your own chickens.

 Creating Heat With Chickens and Compost

 Chickens, like all other warm blooded animals, produce body heat.
 Their body temperature is actually around 106 degrees Fahrenheit which makes them a lot warmer than humans.
 They are like mini space heaters.

 As compost breaks down, it also creates heat.
 This is especially true if you are continually adding to it and turning it.

 Compost also creates a great habitat for things that chickens like to eat like worms and bugs.
 Chickens will instinctively scratch the compost while looking for food which helps stir it up.

 The combination of chickens and compost can be a great way to add heat to your greenhouse.

 Just like a chicken coop, you’ll need to add a few things to your greenhouse to make it hospitable for your chickens.